rji-futures-lab/game-day-writer-prototype/origin-story.md

 The sooner users get a hands-on experience, the more time you have to experiment with your design and gather valuable feedback.
 The more feedback you have, the smarter you'll be in deciding how to focus your time and effort.

-Here's how the Futures Lab recently used prototyping to help us figure out what we actually wanted to build.
+Here in the Futures Lab, we recently used prototyping to help us figure out what we actually wanted to build.
+If you're someone who is eager to build something new, keep reading to see how you can move your idea forward without over-committing too early.

 ## The Sportswriters Dilemma